API code terminal with fax endpoint illustration

 Key differences from Twilio:

 • Single API key instead of Account SID + Auth Token pair.
-Pass it as a Bearer token.
+Pass it in the X-API-Key header.

 • No from number required.
 FaxDrop handles outbound number assignment.
 You provide only the recipient.

-• Credits deducted per fax (up to 10 pages per credit), not per page.
+• Paid credits deducted per fax (up to 10 uploaded pages per credit), not per page.
 Budget accordingly.

-For full endpoint reference, authentication details, and webhook payload schema, see the FaxDrop developer docs.
+For full endpoint reference, authentication details, and status polling examples, see the FaxDrop developer docs.

 The AI Agent Angle: Why Fax APIs Matter More Now